kmafeni04/nelua_lsp/README.md

 This is an early implementation of writing an LSP server the for [nelua](https://nelua.io) programming language It is heavily reliant on git to work but I aim to improve on this as much as I can

+## Disclaimer

+I honestly do not properly know how to parse files so anything that be read multiline will most likely not work

 ## Goals

 - [x] Go to Definition (partial)